 Below are detailed descriptions of each of those components.

-Performance Routine – Teams will have the option of learning one of three- 30 second Performance Routines (pom/jazz/hip hop).
+Performance Routine – Teams will have the option of choosing and learning one of three- 30-second-long performance routines (pom/jazz/hip hop).
 For Performance Routines, the general choreography will be taught but it is up to the team to add in formations, levels, group work, etc. to make it your own.

-The order for the Game Day Championship will be random based on audio cues and will consist of Fight Song, Game Situation (offense/ defense) and a Game Day Performance Routine.
+The order for the Game Day Championship will be as follows: Fight Song, Game Situation, and Performance Routine.

 Skills and choreography should represent a traditional fight song your team performs at games, pep rallies, campus events, etc.

 College Game Day Championship Rules and Score Sheets